PrateekSinghRajput/STM32F407VGT6_Projects/README.md

 ## Getting Started 🚀

 1. **Setup Development Environment:**
-   - Use an IDE like STM32CubeIDE, Keil MDK, or Atollic TrueSTUDIO.
+   - Use an STM32CubeIDE IDE.
-   - Ensure you have the STM32F4 HAL/LL libraries installed.
+   - Ensure you have the STM32F4 HAL libraries installed.

 2. **Connect Your STM32F407VGT6 Board:**
    - Use a compatible STM32F407VGT6 development board or custom hardware.